How to support a child through pet bereavement

 Is this morbid?
 Yes.
 I crumple seeing my daughter shake, sobbing in grief.
 No parent wants that for their child.
 Should we avoid it?
 No, I don’t think so.
 It’s a tragic opportunity to articulate loss as an inevitable part of life, to exercise their early coping skills and build resilience for later in life.

 We’ll bury him, choose a place and plant a beautiful tree.
-There will be ceremony.
+There will be a ceremony.
 You were so loved, Billy, we will miss you.
-Rest in Purrs.
+Rest in purrs.